 - May not be shared with third parties

-To begin the process of receiving texts (or making them available to researchers), researchers or institutional representatives should:
+To begin the process of receiving datasets, researchers or institutional representatives should:

 - Review the agreement with Google.